Is the Equal You Use the Correct Equal?

-In legal terms, equal is not always as clear cut.
-I am 5’
+In legal terms, equality is not always as clear cut.
+I am

-8” tall and weigh about 160 lbs. yet I am legal an equal with Shaquille O’Neal
+5’ 8” tall and weigh about 160 lbs. yet I am legal an equal with Shaquille

-who stands 7’ 1” and tips the scales at 325 lbs.
-Mathematically we are not
+O’Neal who stands 7’ 1” and tips the scales at 325 lbs.
+Mathematically we are

 every man, woman, a child on the planet regardless of their race or national